 - Keep your upper arms rotating outwards, helping to keep your elbows in line with your shoulders.

 - When coming out of the pose, tuck your chin towards your chest, lengthening the neck to gently lower down on the back of your shoulders and head.

-- For a more advanced variation of the pose, once you’re fully confident and can hold the pose for 10 breaths, explore lifting one leg up to the ceiling.
+- For a variation of the pose, once you’re fully confident and can hold the pose for 10 breaths, explore lifting one leg at a time up to the ceiling.